MooersLab/pymolsnips/README.md

 The plugin manager can be used to install the snippets plugin.

 The snippets are stored one per file.
-The files have the extensions of .cuda-snippet or .synw-snippet.
+The files have the extensions of .cuda-snippet.
 CudaText snippets have names (description really), ids (tab triggers), and markers (tab stops).
-The format is simple\footnote{\url{http://wiki.freepascal.org/CudaText#Format_of_snippet_files}}.
-CudaText snippets are stored in the user library \url{./Library/Application\ Support/CudaText/data/snippets/Std.PML} folder, which you may have to create.
+CudaText snippets are stored in the user library `./Library/Application\ Support/CudaText/data/snippets/Std.PML` folder, which you may have to create.

-I have yet to develop a lexer (syntax highlighter) for pymol for CudaText.
+I have to develop a lexer (syntax highlighter) for pymol for CudaText.
 In the mean time, install and use the python lexer.